chickenbror/ABCgame/README.md

 - Speech-to-text on the other hand was easy to config as it's processed online in Chrome, so we only need adding 'sv-SE'
 - ![Swedish version](https://media.giphy.com/media/WChTTTIgQvdj9jk9Yt/giphy-downsized-large.gif)
+- [Swedish game demo](https://chickenbror.github.io/ABCspelet): The ASR can recognise Swedish, but TTS's pronunciation may be awful.
+In Chrome on my Windows it has a German accent and in Edge it has an American one.